gotchoices/yamc/README.md

 ### Example

-To automate the setup of a new server:
+To automate the setup of a new workstation:

-1. Create a profile file (`server.profile`) with the desired configuration
+1. Create a profile file (`profiles/workstation`) with the desired configuration
-2. Run `./yamcity -h new_server server.profile`
+2. Run `./yamcity -h new_workstation profiles/workstation`
 3. Review the logs to ensure all modules executed successfully

 ## Future Enhancements